Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Per Unit Services Codes Schedule multiplied by one hundred percent (100%
-Clinical Laboratory Services | Applicable CPT/HCPCS Medicare Clinical Codes Laboratory Fee Schedule multiplied by sixty five percent (65%)
+Clinical Laboratory Services | Applicable CPT/HCPCS Medicare Clinical Per Unit Codes Laboratory Fee Schedule multiplied by sixty five percent (65%
 Durable Medical Equipment, | Applicable CPT/HCPCS Medicare Durable Medical Per Unit Prosthetics, Orthotics, and Codes Equipment,
-‘Supplies Prosthetics/Orthotics, and
+Supplies Prosthetics/Orthotics, and
 Supplies Fee Schedule
 multiplied by sixty five
-percent (65%)
+percent (65%
-Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Per Unit Biologicals Codes Schedule multiplied by one hundred percent (100%)
+Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Per Unit Biologicals Codes Schedule multiplied by one hundred percent (100%
 Plan shall compensate non-physician Primary Care Providers and Specialty Provider Individuals based on Medicare's percentage adjustments to the Medicare Physician Fee Schedule for each type of Provider.
 When determining the amount payable to Provider, any reimbursement terms in this Agreement that are based, in